 These trends provide an additional energy dimension: human and animal power.
 The inclusion of muscle, food for labour and animal feed reminds us of the important earlier transition in these economies from human and animal labour to industrialised energy production.
 In high-income countries, the uptake of fossil fuels- and later, the integration of renewable and nuclear technologies- has effectively eliminated the use of human or animal labour.
 In some low-to-middle income nations, the contribution of a human labour force (especially in agricultural and manufacturing sectors) is still significant, but continuing to progress through the composition shifts we see in the figures below.

 Measuring the share of people with electricity access is therefore an important social and economic indicator.
-There is no universally-adopted definition of what ‘access to electricity’ means.
+There is no universally-adopted definition of what 'access to electricity' means.
 However, most definitions are aligned to the delivery of electricity, safe cooking facilities and a required minimum level of consumption.
-The International Energy Agency (IEA) definition entails more than a just delivery to the household.
+The International Energy Agency (IEA) definition entails more than just the delivery to the household.
 It also requires households to meet a specified minimum level of electricity, which is set based on whether the household is rural or urban, and which increases with time.
 For rural households, this minimum threshold is 250 kilowatt-hours (kWh) per year and for an urban household it is 500 kWh per year.5

 At a global level, the percentage of people with access to electricity has been steadily increasing over the last few decades.
-In 1990, about 73 percent of the world’s population had access; this has increased to 85 percent in 2014.
-Despite population growth, the absolute number of those without electricity access has also been declining.
-As shown in the second chart below, which graphs the absolute number of the global population with and without electricity access: the number without access has decreased from 1.54 billion in 1991 to just over a billion (1.07) in 2014.
-During this period, the number with access increased by 2.3 billion.
+In 1990, about 73 percent of the world's population had access; this has increased to 85 percent in 2014.

 Whilst the trend is upward for most countries, a number are still severely lagging.
 At the lowest end of the spectrum, only 8 percent of Chad's population has electricity access.
 For some countries, significant improvements in access will remain a pressing challenge over the next few decades.

 Whilst access to electricity is an important metric to monitor (especially within a development context) it is insufficient in itself as a true measure of energy equity.
 Besides the fact that electricity is only one dimension of energy consumption (the others being transport and heating fuel), electricity access metrics provide no measure of levels of consumption.
 As discussed later, electricity is typically more dependent on national infrastructure development; the development of effective and inclusive grid or decentralised delivery networks.
 In some cases, this does not provide an accurate indication of electricity or energy affordability at the individual or household level.
-Indeed, many households may only consume the minimum threshold of electricity usage necessary to be considered ‘electrified’ as a result of personal finance constraints.6 If a household consumes only small quantities of electricity (despite having access), it is unlikely to gain the range of social and economic benefits that come with it.
+Indeed, many households may only consume the minimum threshold of electricity usage necessary to be considered 'electrified' as a result of personal finance constraints.7 If a household consumes only small quantities of electricity (despite having access), it is unlikely to gain the range of social and economic benefits that come with it.